kechinvv/GithubSearch/README.md

 ## Checks <a name="checks"></a>

-Currently, three checks are implemented: CheckRecursion (return list of recursive functions), CheckFieldChange (return list of changed fields) and CheckOverrideFun (return list of override functions).
+Currently, three checks are implemented:
+1. CheckRecursion (return list of recursive functions)
+2. CheckFieldChange (return list of changed fields)
+3. CheckOverrideFun (return list of override functions)

 You can implement interface Check and create your own check.

 ## License <a name="license"></a>